The benefits of taking medicinal mushroom supplements for all body systems are huge!

 What are the most popular medicinal mushrooms?
 Maybe you have heard of some of their names:

-They have been used in different practices and philosophies for a variety of health conditions.
+They have been utilized in various practices and philosophies for a range of health conditions.
 Not interested in a mushroom supplement?
-There are many brands of mushroom based coffees on the market.
+There are many brands of mushroom-based coffees on the market.
 These products can be found in health food stores and online.

 And yes, CBH Energetics carries a variety of mushroom products to support your Immune System, your Liver, your blood sugar, and many other systems.